carvel-dev/imgpkg/docs/commands.md

 $ imgpkg tag list -i index.docker.io/k8slt/image
 ```

-The output should show the names of all tags associated with the image along with its digest.
+The output shows the names of all tags associated with the image, along with its digest.